Analysis: spiralling costs may spell end of the line for Mars Sample Return

 The original plan

-Although samples from the surface of asteroids, comets, and the Moon have all been brought to Earth, humans are yet to retrieve one from a planet.
-It was this missing piece that brought forth the decision to attempt a remotely controlled sample return mission from the surface of Mars.
+Although samples from the surface of asteroids, comets and the Moon have been brought to Earth, humans are yet to retrieve any from a planet.
+It was this missing piece that prompted the decision to attempt a remotely controlled sample return mission from the surface of Mars.

-The Mars Sample Return project’s cost has risen from the original estimate of US$5.3 billion, then to a projected US$8 billion, and most recently to a figure of US$11 billion with US$3 billion already spent.
-This has resulted in many querying whether the mission is now worth doing.
-A commissioned independent review which estimated the latest cost estimate noted that a series of missteps had been made.
-This included an under appreciation of the technology and timeline required to develop such a mission.
-There was also an over complexity of the mission architecture including five different types of spacecraft/rover vehicles including a rather complicated rendezvous and docking procedure.
-Finally, and most importantly, there was general mismanagement of the project involving several field centres within NASA.
+The original cost estimate for the Mars Sample Return project was US$5.3 billion before it rose to a projected US$8 billion and, finally, to US$11 billion – with US$3 billion already spent.
+An independent review, responsible for calculating the latest estimate, noted a series of missteps.
+These included an under-appreciation of the technology and timeline required for such a mission.
+The architecture suffered from excessive complexity, including five different types of spacecraft/rover vehicles and a convoluted rendezvous and docking procedure.
+Finally, and most importantly, the review found that general mismanagement of the project involved several field centres within NASA.

-Apart from the current plan’s cost and complexity, a separate concern about the mission has been voiced by scientist.
-Biological threats to Earth have long been a staple of science fiction but have also been underlined more recently in the wake of the Covid-19 pandemic.
-The Mars sample return mission could expose our planet to such a threat, through a potential breach of the sample capsule during the landing process, or due to a less than adequate quarantine system.
-The scientists’ fears are not unjustified: a parachute failure led to the crash landing and a breach of the Genesis capsule carrying solar wind particles back to Earth.
+Apart from the cost and complexity, a separate concern about the mission has been voiced by scientists.
+Biological threats to Earth have long been a staple of science fiction, but they have been underlined more recently in the wake of the Covid-19 pandemic.
+The Mars sample return mission could expose our planet to such a threat through a potential breach of the sample capsule during the landing process, or due to a less than adequate quarantine system.
+Such fears have some justification: a parachute failure led to the crash landing and a breach of the Genesis capsule carrying solar wind particles back to Earth.

 Comment by David Todd

-For example, only a small portion of the US$11 billion saved could be channelled into NASA’s science budget to save the venerated Chandra X-ray observatory.
-It still has a few years of good observations left if it is allowed to live.
-On a grander scale, such was the success of the small robotic helicopter Ingenuity on Mars that NASA plans to fly one on Saturn’s Moon Titan called Dragonfly.
-And it needs more funding as its own projected costs have ballooned to over US$3.3 billion.
+For example, only a small portion of the billions of dollars saved would be needed to salvage the venerated Chandra X-ray observatory.
+It has a few years of observations left in it, if allowed to survive.
+On a grander scale, such was the success on Mars of the small robotic helicopter Ingenuity that NASA plans to fly one called Dragonfly on Saturn’s Moon, Titan.
+The agency needs more funding for these as projected costs have ballooned to over US$3.3 billion.

-Similarly, if NASA wants to get to the Moon before the end of the decade it needs to direct some cash to develop a small storable propellant human-carrying lunar lander and transfer stage for the early Artemis landing missions.
-The cryogenic efforts of SpaceX and Blue Origin for the currently planned Human Landing System (HLS) just won’t be ready in time.
+Similarly, if NASA wants to get to the Moon before the end of the decade, it needs to direct some cash to develop a small human-carrying lunar lander with storable propellants and a transfer stage for the early Artemis landing missions.
+The cryogenic efforts of SpaceX and Blue Origin for the planned Human Landing System (HLS) simply won’t be ready in time.

-Finally, some of the savings should be used to start designing a human Mars mission which could be flown by the late 2030s if NASA ever gets its act into gear.
-If such a mission was made in good time, it would make any Mars robotic sample return mission redundant.
+Finally, some of the savings should be used to start designing a human Mars mission, which could be flown by the late 2030s if NASA gets its act in gear.
+Such a mission would make any Mars robotic sample return mission redundant.

 About Seradata